Reblooming Amaryllis: Two Ways to Grow Amaryllis Bulbs Indoors

 A degree of confusion surrounds a botanical term ‘amaryllis’.
 In 1954 an international congress of botanists recommended that the name ‘amaryllis’ should be reserved exclusively for an African species, Amaryllis belladona.
 It is a beautiful native of South Africa that is now naturalised in Southern Europe.
 It has large, pink, lily-like flowers that are displayed on tall stalks before the leaves emerge.

 At the same time the American species of the same family were re-classed as Hippeastrum.
 It is the members of this genus that are most commonly grown today as house plants and sold as large bulbs in autumn.
-The name ‘amaryllis’ is of course much more attractive and memorable than ‘hippeastrum’, and so it is still used today for these much loved flowers.
+The name ‘amaryllis’ is of course more attractive and memorable than ‘hippeastrum’, and so it is still used today for these much loved flowers.

 Amaryllis in nature

 All varieties of amaryllis (Hippeastrum) are warm climate plants, native to the tropical regions of South America.
 Most come form Brazil, but some are from Argentina, Mexico, Peru and the Caribbean.
-In nature amaryllis grow on plains, high altitude meadows and mountain sides that get rain in spring and dry out in summer.
+In nature amaryllis grow on plains, high altitude meadows and mountain sides that get rain in spring and dry out in the summer.

 During the period of spring rains amaryllis flower together with other bulbs and ephemeral spring plants.
 And during the dry period, when the hot sun turns their environment into a desert, the bulbs go dormant.

 Amaryllis are perfectly adapted to such conditions.
 They quickly revive and produce flowers, when rains arrive.
-Their ability to grow flowers at impressive speed is one of their attractions.
+Their ability to grow flowers at impressive speed is one of their greatest attractions.

 There are many species of wild hippeastrum, and modern decorative cultivars are hybrids of different wild South-American varieties.